remix-run/remix/docs/guides/data-writes.md

 </form>
 ```

-Depending on which checkboxes the uses clicks, the browser will navigate to URLs like:
+Depending on which checkboxes the user clicks, the browser will navigate to URLs like:

 ```
 /search?brand=nike&color=black